Professional and Career Development

 Session 1: Introduction to Advanced TIA Topics, Community Impact in Transportation Impact Analysis and Group Project Work

-This session introduces advanced topics in Transportation Impact Analysis (TIA), focusing on the integration of equity considerations into the analysis process.
+This session introduces advanced topics in Transportation Impact Analysis (TIA).
 Participants will gain a clear understanding of the program objectives and structure, which aim to enhance critical thinking and practical skills in TIA reporting.
-Special attention will be given to addressing community impact issues, exploring how transportation projects can impact different communities, and ensuring fair access to transportation resources for all.
+Special attention will be given to addressing community impact issues, exploring how transportation projects can impact different communities, and ensuring access to transportation resources for all.
 The session will also begin group project work, where participants will select their project topics, conduct preliminary research, and begin the initial drafting of their TIA reports, applying the methodologies discussed.
 This collaborative project provides an opportunity to apply real-world concepts and foster deeper learning.

 This session will explore emerging trends in Transportation Impact Analysis (TIA) reports and provide practical insights on how students can apply these developments as future practitioners.
 Key trends, such as the rise of hybrid work models, shifts in vehicle commuting patterns, and the changing landscape of shopping and other travel behaviors, will be discussed in detail.
 The session will examine how these societal shifts are influencing transportation demand and impacting TIA methodologies.
 Students will learn how to adapt their analysis to these evolving trends, incorporating new data sources and modeling techniques to better assess the implications of these changes in transportation systems.
 The goal is to equip students with the skills and knowledge to stay ahead of industry trends and produce more relevant, comprehensive, and actionable TIA reports.